 “Why do you keep on doing all this therapy?”

-So if you are running scared and trying to get away from, know that you can change.
 Who you truly are is underneath all the crap and can be revealed.
-Slowly, slowly, perhaps with help, you can peel away the layers you had to create to survive and so reveal and become the wonderful being you are.
+Slowly, perhaps with support, you can peel away the layers you had to create to survive and so reveal and become even more of the wonderful human being you already are.